Read summarized version with

 Generative AI can significantly streamline the data analysis process involved in capital markets.
 A model can lead a client through onboarding, analyze their assets, research the market, develop an investment strategy, and service the assets.
 The most groundbreaking aspect of generative AI in capital markets is its potential to manage these processes completely independently, offering a level of speed, efficiency, and personalization that traditional manual processes cannot match.

 This is not an exhaustive list, generative AI is revolutionizing banking by automating complex processes, enhancing customer experiences, and improving decision-making in every area imaginable.
-Among all use cases of generative AI in banking, 43% of executives report improved operational efficiency, and 42% report gaining a competitive advantage [2].
+Among all generative AI examples in banking, 43% of executives report improved operational efficiency, and 42% report gaining a competitive advantage [2].

 According to KPMG [3], 60% of US-based banks are not implementing generative AI because of the lack of talent, cost, and data privacy considerations.
-It is important to fully understand what AI technology entails and what measures should come together with generative AI implementation to ensure maximum efficiency and safety.
-Here are the biggest considerations for implementing generative AI in banking:
+It is important to fully understand what AI technology entails and the measures that should accompany generative AI implementation to ensure maximum efficiency and safety.

 Bias and lack of explainability

 The nature of AI models presumes that the statistical probabilities behind their decisions are inaccessible.
-For instance, if a bank employs AI algorithms for loan approvals, it could unintentionally discriminate against particular demographics because of biased training data.
+For instance, if a bank uses AI algorithms for loan approvals, it could unintentionally discriminate against certain demographics due to biased training data.
 The absence of explainability can cause customers and stakeholders to be uncertain about the decision-making process, leading to a lack of trust in the system.

 Increased requirements for security and data governance

-The integration of AI&ML models entails increased demands for security and data governance.
-With AI systems processing vast amounts of sensitive financial data, robust security measures are imperative to safeguard against cyber threats and data breaches.
-Additionally, stringent data governance practices are necessary to ensure compliance with regulations such as GDPR and CCPA, especially considering the potential risks associated with unauthorized access or misuse of data.
-Implementing comprehensive security protocols and adhering to strict data governance frameworks are essential to mitigate risks and maintain trust in AI-driven banking systems.
+The integration of AI&ML entails increased demands for security and data governance.
+As AI systems process vast amounts of sensitive financial data, robust security measures are imperative to safeguard against cyber threats and data breaches.

 Privacy сoncerns